thingsboard/thingsboard.github.io/docs/trendz/guide/analyze-building-energy-usage-and-carbon-emissions.md

 {% include images-gallery.html imageCollection="energy-compare-sources-bar" %}

-### Step 4: Compare current and previous year with monthly breakdown
+### Step 4: Compare current and previous year energy usage with monthly breakdown
 To better understand year over year and month over month dynamic of energy usage we will create a bar chart that will show monthly consumption.
 Also we will split it into multiple series to compare monthly energy consumption in different years.
 Here is a description how to do that: